Political views of Christopher Hitchens: Lebanon

 Hitchens described Lebanon as "the most plural society in the region" and criticized the Syrian regime for continuing to manipulate the country by proxies and by surrogates notably Hezbollah and the SSNP.

 In an article written on Slate, Hitchens stated:

 In Greek legend there was a fighter named Antaeus who drew strength from the earth even when he was flung down.
 It took Hercules to work out his vulnerability as a wrestler.
 Hezbollah loves death, thrives on defeat and disaster, and is rapidly moving from being a state within a state to becoming the master of what was once the most cosmopolitan and democratic country in the Middle East.
 Meanwhile, a former superpower – no Hercules – is permitting itself to be made a hostage and laughing-stock by a squalid factional fight within the Israeli right wing involving the time and scale of petty land theft by zealots and fanatics.
 Only a few years from now, this, too, will seem hard to believe, as well as shameful and unpardonable.

+India

+Hitchens wrote on India across multiple decades, addressing Hindu nationalism, the legacy of Gandhi, religious violence, and the country's relationship with Pakistan.

+Writing for Vanity Fair from Amritsar in August 1997, Hitchens condemned the 1992 demolition of the Babri Masjid in Ayodhya as "a crowning disgrace," and characterised the growing Hindu nationalist movement in India as "quasi-fascist" and "semi-criminal."

+In God Is Not Great (2007), Hitchens used Bombay (now Mumbai) as a case study of how religion fuels communal violence, listing it alongside Belfast, Beirut, Belgrade, Bethlehem, and Baghdad.
+In Chapter 14, titled "There Is No 'Eastern' Solution," he argued that Hinduism and Buddhism were equally vulnerable to irrationality and violence as the Abrahamic religions, rejecting the notion of an enlightened "Eastern" alternative to Western religion.

+In a 2011 essay for The Atlantic titled "The Real Mahatma Gandhi," written as a review of Joseph Lelyveld's biography Great Soul, Hitchens critically re-examined Gandhi's legacy.
+He questioned the universality of Gandhi's doctrine of nonviolence, citing Gandhi's letters to Adolf Hitler during World War II in which Gandhi urged the application of satyagraha against the Nazi regime.
+Hitchens argued that Gandhi's religious and ascetic worldview was fundamentally incompatible with secular and democratic politics.

+Following the November 2008 terrorist attacks in Mumbai, Hitchens argued in a radio interview with Hugh Hewitt that Pakistan's Inter-Services Intelligence (ISI) bore substantial responsibility for the attacks and pressed for the United States to realign its South Asia policy away from Pakistan and more firmly toward India.
+He stated that Pakistan had used militant groups as proxies "to colonize Afghanistan" and to apply "strategic depth against India in Kashmir," and described Pakistan as a "rogue, failed state."